 Experience matters.
-It is difficult enough for a first time CEO to learn how to lead and manage all facets of a business as it grows.
+It is difficult enough for a first-time CEO to learn how to lead and manage all facets of a business as it grows.
 To do so without the assistance of an experienced team of direct reports is nearly impossible.

-But it wasn’t until just a few months ago that I realized how critical it was that every one of my direct reports have experience that is directly relevant to the role I have asked them to play.
+But it wasn’t until just a few months ago that I realized how critical it was that every one of my direct reports has experience that is directly relevant to the role I have asked them to play.
 A first-time CEO and a first-time direct report of a CEO simply don’t mesh.

 No matter how smart or how good, experience matters when you’re dealing with a first-time CEO.

-This is the first post in the series “Lessons from a First-Time CEO”.
+This is the first post in the series “Lessons from a First-Time CEO.”
 Read the second post, “Pick a Winning Strategy,” here.